Keszi94/pawgress/TESTING.md

   Filtering by category using `?category=slug` now works perfectly.
 The category dropdown links also function as they expected to.

-  A few websites/threads that helped me find the solution:
+* Resources:

     * [Django Docs](https://docs.djangoproject.com/en/5.2/ref/models/fields/)

-    * a few threads on Stack Overflow:
+    * various threads on Stack Overflow:
     [Changing model field within the Django Shell](https://stackoverflow.com/questions/32899609/changing-model-field-within-the-django-shell) |
     [How to auto fill SlugField instead of overriding save()?](https://stackoverflow.com/questions/50615561/how-to-auto-fill-slugfield-instead-of-overriding-save) |
     [UNIQUE constraint failed on adding a new model field in django](https://stackoverflow.com/questions/58631272/unique-constraint-failed-on-adding-a-new-model-field-in-django)

 ---

-6. `AssertionError` and `ImproperlyConfigured` errors when starting the server (django-allauth compatibility)
+1. `AssertionError` and `ImproperlyConfigured` errors when starting the server (django-allauth compatibility)

     After restarting my computer, I suddenly couldn’t run the development server anymore.
 Running `python manage.py runserver` threw an `AssertionError` related to `allauth.account.app_settings`, and later a `ModuleNotFoundError` for middleware that didn’t exist.
 This was strange because everything had worked the day before.